benknight/hue-harmony/README.md

-# Color Wheel for Philips Hue
+# HueWheel – A Color Wheel for Philips Hue

-Use Color Wheel for Philips Hue to set your Philips Hue lights colors based on the color relationships on an artist's color wheel.
+Use HueWheel to set your Philips Hue lights colors based on the color relationships on an artist's color wheel.
 Inspired by [Adobe Color](https://color.adobe.com).

-Check it out here! http://benknight.github.io/color-wheel-for-philips-hue
+Check it out here! http://benknight.github.io/huewheel

 ## Setting the bridge IP